Deep dive

 Needham and Lexington average almost 2x the peer-group new growth despite being mostly residential.
 Framingham has not passed an override since 2003.
 These towns still vote on overrides regularly, but the underlying pressure is less acute.

-Labs, biotech, large office campuses, retail, and in Boston's case everything.
-CIP class pays the majority of the levy.
-These four cities have never held a Proposition 2½ override vote in the entire DOR database (1982–present).
+These four cities are anchored by labs, biotech, large office campuses, retail, and in Boston's case everything.
+Commercial property pays the majority of the levy.
+None of them has ever held a Proposition 2½ override vote in the entire DOR database (1982–present).
 Cost increases spread across a large commercial base, and new construction expands the levy ceiling each year.
 Whether their residents consider this a win depends on what they think about the density, traffic, and scale that come with it.

 |---|---|---|---|---|